 Even though there are several examples of successful popular uprisings in which social media has played an important role, there are also examples of regimes controlling and coopting these tools.
 In Russia, Turkey, and Venezuela, political opposition have successfully used social media to draw international attention to human rights abuses.
 While civil leaders have demonstrated success at getting their message out, governments did not fall.
 For instance, while the Occupy movement had impressive global reach, many would agree that its energy has dissipated and that it failed to secure any lasting changes in public policy or governance mechanisms.

 The democratic ways in which social media has been used during times of political crisis generally pertain to uses in categories organizational, communicative, and informative.
 Morozov (2011) and others have led discussion into how social media are co-opted during such events to reinforce authoritarian control via the networked demobilization and silencing of protestors.
 Some scholars also argue that the ease with which people use social networking tools, and immediate nature of posting and parsing information, leads more to apathy than mobilization.
 Notions of slacktivism, censorship, and propaganda on social media sites are among the main criticisms delivered by those wary of social media’s political efficacy.
-There are several noteworthy instances of governments using sites such as Facebook and Twitter for nefarious means, and not all of them involve autocratic governments).
+There are several noteworthy instances of governments using sites such as Facebook and Twitter for nefarious means, and not all of them involve autocratic governments.

 The blanket tactic of simply disabling social media sites during sensitive political moments has been used by both democratic and authoritarian regimes (Howard, Agarwal, and Hussain 2011).
 Enactors of such policies cite protection of authority figures, issues of national security, and preservation of social and cultural morals as reasons for disconnecting digital networks.
 Turkey, a democratic republic, prohibited access to Twitter and YouTube in 2014.
 The single party government of China is well known for not allowing its citizens access to sites like Facebook, YouTube, and Twitter.
 Instead, copycat sites like Weibo are available for micro-bloggers and the like, though they tend to be thoroughly censored and as such are used for political protest with limited success (Canaves 2011; Fu and Chau 2013).
 In Azerbaijan the government has favored subtlety over outright censorship when it comes to digital media.
 In this case, the government has worked to dissuade users from advocating for protest or using social media for political protest (Pearce and Kendzior 2012).